cosmicavocado/card-game-api/README.md

 ## Hurdles

-- Design was tough because it was so different from what we did in class.
+- Since this is a unique use-case we didn't need to persist the data in our database
+  - Every iteration the data will be loaded randomly
-- We learned a lot during implementation that would have affected our design and approach had we known prior.
+- We learned a lot during implementation so that we eliminated extra fields in our models.
+  - Used [@Transient annotation](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/annotation/Transient.html) to track data not persisted in our database
+- Got a runtime exception [UnsupportedOperationException](https://docs.oracle.com/javase/7/docs/api/java/lang/UnsupportedOperationException.html) while adding data to the list because it is an immutable data structure.

 ## Wins